- Delivery questions

 1) Huel contains a high amount of medium chain triglycerides (MCTs) from the coconut oil.
 MCTs are actually types of saturated fat but they are metabolised in a very different way to other fats making them an efficient source of energy.
 MCTs make up nearly half of the saturates in Huel.

 2) The issue that saturated fats are a major contributor to cardiovascular disease is an outdated issue.

 The saturates in Huel may seem a high level, but they are naturally occurring and present for potential health benefits.

 Questions are occasionally asked about why Huel doesn’t include the two fatty acids EPA and DHA.
 On a Huel diet, you do actually get sufficient levels of EPA and DHA, because Huel is high in the essential fatty acids LA and ALA.
 Huel provides sufficient ALA to be converted into EPA and DHA by the body.
 For more information, read James Collier BSc (Hons), RNutr's Guide to EPA and DHA in Huel.

 We don't create an organic version for a couple of reasons.
 One of them is cost, organic is far more expensive.
 There is an organic, nutritionally complete powdered food product out there; it’s called Ambronite, however it costs £8.55 per 500kcal whereas Huel costs £1.64 per 500kcal.
 That is 5 times the price of Huel and really doesn’t fit in with our mission to provide universally affordable, nutritionally complete food.

 Huel is not currently available in the United States or Canada.
-However, we have a facility in North America that we will be shipping Huel from by the end of 2016.
+However, we have a facility in North America that we will be shipping Huel from early 2017.
 If you'd like to be notified when shipping is available, you can sign up for our mailing list.

 None of the ingredients used to produce Huel have been treated with sulphur dioxide or sulphites in any format, nor have sulphites been used in any production process.